chuongmep/bim42.github.io/_posts/2015-06-06-dynaworks.md

 ---
 During my researches for improving clash detection, I stumble upon [DynaWorks](http://stuffandbims.blogspot.fr/2014/10/dynaworks-is-here-navisworks-library.html), a great Dynamo package built by Adam Sheather ([@Gytaco](https://twitter.com/Gytaco)).

-For those who haven&#8217;t heard about Dynamo (Is there is any left?), it is a visual programming interface for Revit, pretty much like Grasshopper.
+For those who haven't heard about Dynamo (Is there is any left?), it is a visual programming interface for Revit, pretty much like Grasshopper.
 Just like Grasshopper, you can improve upon the built-in features with packages from third party developers.
 DynaWorks is one of these packages, and provides a set of Dynamo nodes for interacting with Navisworks.[

 ](http://bim42.com/wp-content/uploads/2015/06/process.jpg)

 After installing it through the package manager, it presents itself with a set of nodes exposing Navisworks main functions.

 Along with the package, some examples are provided.
 The NavisClashesElementUpdate.dyn contains a definition for retrieving clash results from Navisworks, I use it for my first steps with DynaWorks.
-If, like me, you want to use these definitions with Navisworks 2016, don&#8217;t forget to use [Adam Sheather&#8217;s trick](http://stuffandbims.blogspot.fr/2015/05/dynaworks16-release.html) for updating your Dynamo definitions
+If, like me, you want to use these definitions with Navisworks 2016, don't forget to use [Adam Sheather's trick](http://stuffandbims.blogspot.fr/2015/05/dynaworks16-release.html) for updating your Dynamo definitions

 To use DynaWorks, you first have to create a Navisworks file, and prepare your clash detections.
 Here, I create a basic detection between Walls (First Clash Item, in Blue) and HVAC elements (Second Clash Item, in Red), and load the resulting NWF file in my Dynaworks definition.